Tetreault-Pain-Imaging-Lab/ChronicPainDWI/tractoflow/README.md

 ## TractoFlow
 TractoFlow was run directly on the BIDS formatted dataset on Compute Canada using the `run_tractoflow_cc.sh` script.
 For easy installation of tractoflow on a Compute Canada cluster, see the [utils](https://github.com/Tetreault-Pain-Imaging-Lab/ChronicPainDWI/tree/main/utils) section and the `install_tools` script.
-(The pipeline creates 2 folders: results and work.
-The files in results are symlinks to files in work.
-We highly recommend to not remove work folder.
-See [here](https://tractoflow-documentation.readthedocs.io/en/latest/pipeline/results.html) to transfert or copy-paste the results folder.)

 *We had a problem with local tracking when not using the use_gpu profile that was resolved by adding the `--local_batch_size_gpu 0` line to the command but it should not be necessary to add this line.
 This might be fixed in newer versions. date: 2024-05-24*